robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

 With bigger libraries it is often useful to add a table of contents to the library introduction.
-When using the Robot Framework documentation format, this can be done automatically by adding a special `%TOC%` marker into a line on its own.
-The table of contents is created based on the top-level `section headers`_ (e.g. `= Section =`) used in the introduction.
-In addition to them, the TOC also gets links to the `automatically created sections`__ for keywords and importing.
+When using the Robot Framework documentation format, this can be done automatically by adding a special `%TOC%` marker into its own line so that it forms its own paragraph.
+The table of contents is created based on the first and second level `section headers`_ (e.g. `= Section =`, `== Level 2 ==`) used in the introduction.

 .. sourcecode:: python

     """Example library demonstrating TOC generation.

-    The %TOC% marker only creates the actual table of contents and possible header or other explanation needs to be added separately like done below.
+    The %TOC% marker only creates the actual table of contents.
+If it needs its own header or other explanation, that needs to be added separately.

     == Table of contents ==